 Maybe this will work for you.
 I wouldn't attempt to take that texture down for love or money, let alone lead paint.

 Well most of that texture is made from joint compound, but some is not.
 I think you might have to worry more about asbestos poisoning than anything.
 I know the blown on texture is a worry.
 I took down the texture in my kitchen with water and a scraper but that was before I knew the dangers of it.
-It was an absolute mess.
-If yours is that thick, I don't think I would try it, dangerous or not.
-With the texture being so deep, I think I would do as Metroplex suggested and just dry wall over it.

 My walls are also textured, but not quite as deep.
 I'm applying "Venetian Plaster" to them, after applying a primer recommended for the purpose of the application.
 Behr makes both products and it is a "Tuscan" look.
 Of course, it will take a bit more of the product to fill the texture as deep as yours.
 The product is already tinted the color you select and you put it on the walls with a wide putty knife after the primer dries.
 Mine is looking fantastic!
 Home Depot carries the stuff, and Lowes or other home improvement stores may also carry it.
 Might be worth considering.
 Good Luck!